 Good Copywriting Compels Readers to Act

-Website Copy Must Include a Call to Action
+Website Copy Must Include a Tempting Call-to-Action

 Do you know what nearly every page of your website should have?
 The answer may surprise you.
 It’s not your logo or even your phone number.

-Every page needs a call to action.
-Provide the information relevant to the page’s topic, but then give your visitors clear instructions on what they should do next.
-Leave out that push at the end, and you risk having them desert your site without a trace.
-A call to action can be anything like:
+If you leave out that push at the end, you risk having them desert your site without a trace.
+A call-to-action can be anything like:

 • Place an order